-According to the appellant, this was caused by an isolated error because the experienced clerk in charge at the formalities department at M&C had been properly trained and supervised by another experienced office clerk.
+According to the appellants, the non-compliance with the office's "normal procedure" at M&C was caused by an isolated error because the experienced clerk in charge at the formalities department at M&C had been properly trained and supervised by another experienced office clerk.
 However, the supervision in place somehow failed to work.